Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Examples of monoidal Fukaya categories

 For each $p \in \R/\Z$, we have a symplectic leaf $F_p$ that is symplectomorphic to $(F,\omega)$, and $\cF(G_\mu)$ acts on $\cF(F_p)$ by endofunctors.
 Some objects of $\cF(G_\mu)$ act by a nonzero functor only on a single fiber, while others, such as the ones coming from $\phi \in C_{\Symp(F,\omega_F)}(\mu)$ act by a nonzero functor on all fibers.

 Note also that there is an action of $G_\mu$ on the symplectic mapping torus $\R \times M_\mu$.
-I do not know of a result describing $\cF(\R \times M_\mu)$, but it seems plausible that it is related to a some sort of ``categorical mapping torus'' construction.
-Part of this structure (whatever it is) is the collection of functors $\cF(\R\times M_\mu) \to \cF(F_p)$ (intersection with a fiber).
-We suspect that the category $\cF(G_\mu)$ consists of endofunctors of $\cF(\R\times M_\mu)$ that whose action respects this extra structure.
+The Fukaya category of a symplectic mapping torus $\R \times M_{\mu}$ has been studied in the wrapped setting by Kartal \cite{kartal-dynamical, kartal-distinguishing}, who has shown that it coincides with a categorical mapping torus construction.
+We expect that, in general, there is a collection of $A_{\infty}$-functors $\cF(\R\times M_\mu) \to \cF(F_p)$ given by intersection with a fiber, and that the $A_{\infty}$-category $\cF(G_\mu)$ corresponds of $A_{\infty}$-endofunctors of $\cF(\R\times M_\mu)$ whose action respects this extra structure.

 It is perhaps interesting that even this case, which is rather simple from the point of view of Poisson geometry (the Poisson tensor has constant corank one, the symplectic foliation is a locally trivial fibration, and there is no variation in the symplectic form over the leaf space), already pushes us into some of the less-explored territory in the theory of Fukaya categories.